The Coca-Cola Company: Bottlers

-Company-owned bottling operation is now managed under BIG, which covers operations in Bangladesh, Cambodia, India, Malaysia, Myanmar, Nepal, Oman, Philippines, Singapore, and Sri Lanka as well as eastern African operation by Coca-Cola Beverages Africa in Port Elizabeth, South Africa.
+Company-owned bottling operations are now managed under BIG, which covers operations in Bangladesh, Cambodia, India, Malaysia, Myanmar, Nepal, Oman, Singapore, and Sri Lanka, as well as eastern African operations by Coca-Cola Beverages Africa based in Port Elizabeth, South Africa.
 In 2021, the company announced its intention to list Coca-Cola Beverages Africa as a publicly traded company.
-However, in June 2022 it announced that it was delaying this plan, pending an evaluation of macroeconomic conditions.
+However, in June 2022, it announced that it was delaying this plan, pending an evaluation of macroeconomic conditions.